hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter11.md

     1. If the index does not contain an index entry with the search-key value of the deleted record, nothing needs to be done to the index.

-    2. Otherwise the system takes the following actions:
+    2. Otherwise, the system takes the following actions:

        a.
-If the deleted record was the only record with its search key, the system replaces the corresponding index record with an index record for the next sear-key value (in search-key order).
+If the deleted record was the only record with its search key, the system replaces the corresponding index record with an index record for the next search-key value (in search-key order).
 If the next search-key value already has an index entry, the entry is deleted instead of being replaced.

        b.
 Otherwise, if the index entry for the search-key value points to the record being deleted, the system updates the index entry to point to the next record with the same search-key value.

 Secondary indices must be dense, with an index entry for every search-key value, and a pointer to every record in the file.
 A clustering index may be sparse, storing only some of the search-key values, since it is always possible to find records with intermediate search-key values by a sequential access to a part of the file, as described earlier.
-If a secondary index stores only some of the search-key values, records with intermediate search-key values may be anywhere in the file and, in general, we cannot find them without searching the entire file.
+If a secondary index stores only some of the search-key values, records with intermediate search-key values may be anywhere in the file, and, in general, we cannot find them without searching the entire file.

 Secondary indices improve the performance of queries that use keys other than the search key of the clustering index.
-However, they impose a significant overhead on modification of the database.
+However, they impose a significant overhead on the modification of the database.
 The designer of a database decides which secondary indices are desirable on the basis of an estimate of the relative frequency of queries and modifications.

 A search key containing more than one attribute is referred to as a `composite search key`.
 The structure of the index is the same as that of any other index, the only difference being that the search key is not a single attribute, but rather is a list of attributes.
 The search key can be represented as a tuple of values, of the form $(a_1, \cdots, a_n)$, where the indexed attributes are $A_1, \cdots, A_n$.
 The ordering of search-key values is the `lexicographic ordering`.

-The $B^{+}-tree$ index structure is the most widely used of several index structures that maintain their efficiency despite insertion and deletion fo data.
-A $B^{+}-tree$ index takes the form of a `balanced tree` in which every path from the root of the tree to a leaf of the tree is of the same length.
-Each nonleaf node in the tree has between $\lceil n/2 \rceil$ and $n$ children, where $n$ is fixed for a particular tree.
+The $B^{+}-tree$ Index structure is the most widely used of several index structures that maintain their efficiency despite the insertion and deletion of data.
+A $B^{+}-tree$ An index takes the form of a `balanced tree` in which every path from the root of the tree to a leaf of the tree is of the same length.
+Each non-leaf node in the tree has between $\lceil n/2 \rceil$ and $n$ children, where $n$ is fixed for a particular tree.

-A $B^{+}-tree$ index is a multilevel index, but it has a structure that differs from that of the multilevel idnex-sequential file.
+A $B^{+}-tree$ Index is a multilevel index, but it has a structure that differs from that of the multilevel index-sequential file.
 Figure 11.7 shows a typical node of a $B^{+}-tree$.
 It contains up to $n-1$ search-key values $K_1, K_2, \cdots, K_{n - 1}$, and $n$ pointers $P_1, P_2, \cdots, P_n$.
 The search-key values within a node are kept in sorted order; thus, if $i < j$, then $K_i < K_j$.

 ![11_7](res/11_7.png)

 - We consider first the structure of the `leaf nodes`.
-For $i = 1, 2, ..., n - 1$, pointer $P_1$ points to a file record with search-key value $K_i$.
+For $i = 1, 2, ..., n - 1$, pointer $P_1$ points to a file record with a search-key value $K_i$.
 - Each leaf can hold up to $n - 1$ values.
 We allow leaf nodes to contain as few as $\lceil (n - 1)/2 \rceil$ values.
 - The ranges of values in each leaf do not overlap, except if there are duplicate search-key values, in which case a value may be present in more than one leaf.
 Specifically, if $L_i$ and $L_j$ are leaf nodes and $i < j$, then every search-key value in $L_i$ is less than or equal to every search-key value in $L_j$.
-If the $B^{+}-tree$ index is used as a dense index (as is usually the case) every search-key value must appear in some leaf node.
+If the $B^{+}-tree$ Index is used as a dense index (as is usually the case), every search-key value must appear in some leaf node.
 - Since there is a linear order on the leaves based on the search-key values that they contain, we use $P_n$ to chain together the leaf nodes in search-key order.
 This ordering allows for efficient sequential processing of the file.
-- The `nonleaf nodes` of the $B^{+}-tree$ form a multilevel (sparse) index on the leaf nodes.
+- The `non-leaf nodes` of the $B^{+}-tree$ form a multilevel (sparse) index on the leaf nodes.
 The structure of nonleaf nodes is the same as that for leaf nodes, except that all pointers are pointers to tree nodes.
-A nonleaf node may hold up to $n$ pointers, and must hold at least $\lceil n/2 \rceil$ pointers.
+A non-leaf node may hold up to $n$ pointers, and must hold at least $\lceil n/2 \rceil$ pointers.
 The number of pointers in a node is called the `fanout` of the node.
 Nonleaf nodes are also referred to as `internal nodes`.
-- Unlike other nonleaf nodes, the root node can hold fewer than $\lceil n/2 \rceil$ pointers; however, it must hold at least two pointers, unless the tree consists of only one node.
+- Unlike other non-leaf nodes, the root node can hold fewer than $\lceil n/2 \rceil$ pointers; however, it must hold at least two pointers, unless the tree consists of only one node.
 It is always possible to construct a $B^{+}-tree$, for any $n$, that satisfies the preceding requirements.

 ![11_9](res/11_9.png)